mindkin/hourfleet/docs/carkit-installation.md

 1. Identify where you wish to locate the main unit.
 We recommend installing the car kit under the dashboard (or above the footwell) on the drivers side of the car.
 All cars are different in how they are configured here, so you'll need to consider the physical space and proximity to the three primary peripherals.

-2. Leave the adhesive pads covers and locate the Touch Sensor on the windscreen as low and as close the drivers side of the windscreen, so it does not obstruct the drivers view of the road.
+2. Leave the adhesive pads covered and test locate the Touch Sensor on the windscreen as low and as close the drivers side of the windscreen, so it does not obstruct the drivers view of the road.
 Ideally, place it at the same height as an average persons elbow.
 This makes it very accessible to operate for Tap Tap Go outside the car for most people.
+Only remove the adhesive covers and fix the Touch sensor when you are sure of the placement.
 Run the cable down behind the dashboard to into the area that you'll be afixing the main device.
 This is the bit that is most likely to require professional support.
 **Important**: Take care locating and confirming the placement.
 Once you remove the adhesive covers and place the Tap Tap Go device on the windscreen is difficult to remove.

 2. The GPS antenna should be placed on the dashboard towards the windscreen.
 The cable is sufficiently long to allow it to be placed in either side of the car.
 What is important is that the antenna unit has a 'clear view' of the sky.
 For this reason we recommend keeping it 5+ centimeters in from the A pillar.
 The antenna is supplied with an adhesive mounted metal disk.
 The antenna inself is magnetic, and it is placed on the metal disk once it is adhered to the dashboard.
 Run the cable down behind the dashboard to into the area that you'll be afixing the main device.
 This is the bit that is most likely to require professional support.